-It is observed that both $\Sigma\Delta$ or 3-bit LFSR generated short 35 periodic patterns have "similar" statistical performance in terms of the PLL achieved RMS phase error.
-However, the spectral phase noise characteristics of the iADPLL output local oscillator (LO) clock for both the sequences are quite different.
-The 2104 plots show the phase error at RF output 40 due to $\Sigma\Delta$ dithering and the 2102 plots show the same for LFSR dithering.
-For simulation, different spectral plots have been generated using different initial conditions as well as different seeds for random noise sources.
+Both $\Sigma\Delta$ generated or 3-bit LFSR generated short periodic patterns have similar performance in terms of rms phase error.
+However, the spectral characteristics of them are consistently 45 different.
+This can be seen from the spectral plots of phase error at iADPLL output for both these dither sequences.
+The 2104 plots show the phase error at RF output due to $\Sigma\Delta$ dithering and the 2102 plots show the same for LFSR dithering.
+Many spectral plots are generated with different initial 50 conditions as well as different seed for random noise sources.
+It is evident that the spectral contents of phase error for the two dither sequences are different.